alexdevero/alex-devero-blog/__drafts__/draft--event-loop.md

 As you know, message queue can process only one message at the time.
 Each message has to be completed before the queue can process another one.
 So, if you use `setTimeout` with delay set to 0 its callback will be executed immediately only if it is the first message in the message queue.
 Otherwise, it will have to wait.

+## The JavaScript event loop

+This is how JavaScript handles async operations.
+This is how operations are passed between call stack, web APIs and message queue.
+Even though JavaScript itself is single-threaded it can do this because the web APIs run on separate threads.
+What has the JavaScript event loop to do with this?

+It is the JavaScript event loop what takes care of this cycle.
+It is the job of the JavaScript event loop to continuously check the call stack if it is empty or not.
+If it is empty, it will take the first message from the message queue and push it to the call stack.
+Otherwise, it will let the call stack process call inside it.

 ## Conclusion: [...] ...

 [xyz-ihs snippet="thank-you-message"]